 📝 History Time: Romulus and Remus grew up and decided to found the city of Rome, not agreeing on where it should be.
 The brothers then split into two different groups and divided the Palatine Hill.
 Long story short, Romulus later kills his brother taking his brother’s area to himself.

-Since then, Palatine Hill has always been one of the most important areas in the city of Rome, is considered a noble location.
+Since then, Palatine Hill has always been one of the most important areas in the city of Rome, and is considered a noble location.
 Many important figures lived here, and their houses can still be seen and visited nowadays, as is the case of the House of Augustus and the House of Livia.

 To visit both houses though, it is necessary to make an appointment at the entrance of Palatine Hill or wait there until the next tour.
 This tour takes around 30 minutes.